aschelch/aschelch/README.md

 - [Dogeo.net](https://dogeo.net) - A web app to create and share [agility](https://en.wikipedia.org/wiki/Dog_agility) map
 - [WiTrip.fr](http://witrip.fr) - A mobile app to ease traveling using multiple car by sharing each other location on GPS
 - [PinBucket.io](https://www.pinbucket.io) - A web app to save and share links between team members
+- [MunchkinWeb](https://munchkin-web.herokuapp.com/) - An unofficial online game based on Munchkin card game created by Steve Jackson and edited by Edge Entertainment to play with your friends during the confinment.
 - [Freebox remote](https://github.com/aschelch/freebox-remote) - A Freebox remote app